 You can select the attributes that must be synchoronized in two ways:

-You can select attributes of service impact management classes by setting the value of the
+You can select attributes of service impact management classes by setting custom properties attribute to one of the following custom qualifier values:

 You can select attributes of classes that are related to service impact management classes, to synchronize with the service impact management class, by providing the path.
 Such attributes are referred to as path attributes.
 Infrastructure Management does not select path attributes out-of-the-box.
 Therefore, after enabling and configuring the required path attributes, you must export the class information manually.

-In this example, the first item in the path value indicates the relationship class (
+In this example, the first item in the path value indicates the relationship class (BMC_HostedSystemComponents) with the source CI class (BMC_ComputerSystem), followed by the destination class (BMC_OperatingSystem).

 The target class (the class that gets the path slot in the cell) has to be the source of the relation in BMC Atrium CMDB, and the BMC Atrium CMDB class from which the attribute is taken, has to be the destination of the relation in BMC Atrium CMDB.